scarioscia/photoGeoExtractor/README.md

 Users can also specify which columns to output using the optional `--custom` flag followed by comma-separated column names (e.g., `--custom offset_time,offset_time_original,offset_time_digitized,shutter_speed_value`).

+An example of commands using these flags is included in the `tutorial` directory.

 ## Contact
-If you have any suggestions or requests please post an issue or PR, or reach out to Sara (scarioscia).
+If you have any suggestions or requests please post an issue or PR, or reach out to Sara Carioscia (scarioscia).